USAIB Procedures for Complaints of Sexual Assault Filed Against Students

 - Retaliation against or interference with individuals who report or file complaints of violations of University policy, including the University Student Judicial Code, those who cooperate in University investigations of such reports or complaints, or those who serve on the USAIB or Panel to hear and decide complaints brought before the Panel is a violation of University policy, will not be tolerated and, if perpetrated by a student, will itself be treated as an offense under the University’s Student Judicial Code.
 Any individual from the University who engages in such retaliation or interference should be referred to the University’s Judicial Administrator or Title IX Coordinator, as appropriate, for further investigation and disciplinary action as warranted.

 - Any individual complainant, respondent or witness may be accompanied by an individual to provide support at any time during the investigation process.
-This individual may not be an attorney acting as the party’s legal representative, nor may the advisor be a fact witness that may be interviewed by the Panel.
+This individual may not be a fact witness that may be interviewed by the Panel.
 The advisor may not address the USAIB Panel, nor may the advisor contact the Investigator or anyone on the USAIB panel while the complaint is pending before the USAIB.

 - Records of the USAIB directly related to an investigation shall be destroyed after a period of ten years from the date of final disposition of a complaint unless the outcome of the complaint results in suspension or expulsion, in which case the records will be maintained indefinitely.
-If the Respondent withdraws from the University prior to final adjudication, the records shall not be destroyed.
+If the Respondent withdraws from the University prior to issuance of the USAIB decision , the records shall not be destroyed.
+The University may provide information regarding the matter, including in cases where a respondent has withdrawn prior to the USAIB final decision, to other institutions, agencies, employers, or others in accordance with the law.